harshitaachadha/harshitaachadha.github.io/_pages/about.md

 ---

 <div style="text-align: justify;">
-I am an MS in Computer Science student at George Washington University.
-My area of concentration is Data Science & Analytics.
-Set to graduate in May 2024 and seeking exciting opportunities!
+IT Project Manager with an MS in Computer Science from George Washington University.
 <br><br>
-My specialty lies in crafting compelling narratives from complex data sources.
-Through my professional experiences, I have honed the ability to distill data into insightful stories that resonate with diverse audiences.
-As an aspiring data professional, I bring not only technical proficiency but also a passion for data-driven storytelling to the table.
+My focus?
+Transforming chaos into streamlined solutions.
+With a strong technical foundation, I specialize in managing complex projects, turning data insights into actionable strategies, and collaborating across teams to deliver impactful results.
+I’m passionate about driving innovation and efficiency, and I’m ready to bring that energy to teams.
 <br><br>
-In 2022, obtained my bachelor's degree in Computer Science.
+In 2022, obtained my bachelor's degree in Computer Engineering.
 During this time, I also founded my own AI innovations lab - <a href="https://merakilab.github.io/"> Meraki</a>.
 The lab portfolio constitutes multiple patron-funded projects at various stages in the patent pipeline.
 Beyond my academic pursuits, I have a strong passion for music.
 I play multiple instruments and sometimes compose unreleased diss tracks.
 I am an avid reader and also constantly seek unconventional ways to learn new languages! <a href="/images/lang_viz.png">(Visualizing languages I can say 👋🏼 in)</a>
 </div>

 ## Recent Tableau Public Dashboards